Connected Vehicle Support for Arizona Roles and Responsibilities

 Allow vehicle settings to be read by local roadway devices for connected vehicles.

-Receiving information without establishing formal relationships with data providers.
+Receive information, as appropriate, without establishing formal relationships with data providers.